-Property owners in Nebraska pay taxes on property they own, unless the taxpayer's property is exempt.

-Notably, state law authorizes some taxpayers who own tax-exempt property to make payments, known as payments in lieu of taxes, to taxing authorities in certain circumstances.
+Property owners in Nebraska pay taxes on real estate they own, unless the taxpayer's property is exempt.
+Notably, state law enables some taxpayers who own tax-exempt property to make payments, known as payments in lieu of taxes, to taxing authorities in certain circumstances.
 Generally, payments in lieu of taxes are made to compensate a political subdivision for some or all of the property tax revenue lost due to tax-exempt ownership or use of real property.

-In Nebraska, public power districts and corporations; the Game and Parks Commission; housing agencies; hospitals; community redevelopment authorities; city or village electric distribution systems; and the State of Nebraska or its political subdivisions make payments in lieu of taxes on certain property.1
+In Nebraska, public power districts and corporations; the Game and Parks Commission; housing agencies; hospitals; community redevelopment authorities; city or village electric distribution systems; and the State of Nebraska or its political subdivisions make payments in lieu of taxes on certain property, such as the property acquired for water augmentation projects.1